 I now work on a freelance basis.

 I have worked with the University of Westminster as a part-time Visiting Lecturer, and still lecture occasionally to a wide range of organisations.
-I am available for talks to organisations and recent talks and lectures have included - Nelson's Funeral, The Organisation and Evolution of London's Slave Trade, The Development of London's East End Riverside, and Conflict and Competition in London's 19th century Docks, The Career of the pirate Captain Kidd, and the Princess Alice disaster.
+I am available for talks to organisations on the history of Oxleas Woodlands, and the Lost Houses of Shooters Hill.

 I have worked on numerous radio and television documentaries.
 My documentary work has included a program on Admiral Thomas Cochrane for Wark-Clements; working with Peter Ackroyd in 'Peter Ackroyd's Thames; for Colonial Pictures in ; 'Limehouse - A Victorian Chinatown'; for the Revisitation of the Best of Dr Who box-set; two documentaries on Captain Kidd for National Geographic; and two programmes filming with Tony Robinson for a Time Team Special.